-No User ReviewsWrite a review

 Power & Run Time

-The dual-fuel technology of the Powermate PM7500DF allows for an output of 120/240V and provides superb power and versatility.
-If gasoline-powered, the device provides a running wattage of 6,000W and a starting wattage of 7,500W.
-If propane-powered, it gives 5,640 rated watts and 7,180 starting watts.
+With its dual-fuel technology, the powerful and versatile Powermate PM7500DF provides an output of 120/240V.
+While gasoline-powered, it gives a running wattage of 6,000W along with a peak wattage of 7,500W.
+While propane-powered, it provides 5,640 rated watts and 7,180 starting watts.

-With a fuel capacity of 8 gallons, the PM7500DF can operate for around 11 hours at 50% load using gasoline (fuel consumption around 0.73 GPH), or for around 6 hours (on a 20 lbs tank - propane consumption around 0.78 GPH) using propane.
+The PM7500DF, with a fuel capacity of 8 gallons, reaches a run time of around 11 hours at 50% load utilizing gasoline (fuel consumption around 0.73 GPH).
+Alternatively, it can reach a run time of around 6 hours (on a 20 lbs tank - propane consumption around 0.78 GPH) with propane.

 Outlets

-Since the PM7500DF bears a twist-lock L14-30R receptacle, it is transfer switch ready: it is easily connectible to a breaker box and can power your home in case of a power outage.
+Because the PM7500DF is equipped with a twist-lock L14-30R receptacle, it is transfer switch ready: it can power your home during a power outage, as it can be easily connected to your breaker box to power your household.

 Portability

-With its dimensions of L31 x W27.7 x H26.4 in, the conventional, open frame design of the Powermate PM7500DF offers stability and allows the generator to be raised above ground level.
-The generator is designed for ideal use outdoors and in rough environments.
+The dimensions of the Powermate PM7500DF, which are L31 x W27.7 x H26.4 in, and its typical, open frame design provides stability and enables the generator to be raised above ground level.
+The design is ideal for rough environments and demanding outdoor use.

-Although this generator is technically considered 'portable' (in the sense that it can be moved), its 172 lbs make it incredibly difficult to manually lift and transport.
+Even though this device may be technically portable (as in movable), manipulation and transportation without special equipment can be a challenge, as it weighs 172 pounds.
 Nevertheless, it can still be moved quite conveniently with the help of its wheel kit (⌀10") and its folding handle, once it is placed on the ground.

 Features

-Besides the classic documentation and an owner's manual to get you promptly started, the Powermate PM7500DF also comes with some accessories: propane hose and oil are included.
+With the basic documentation and an owner's manual, letting you start the generator quickly, the Powermate PM7500DF also comes with several accessories, including: propane hose and oil.

 Emissions